justin-zhu1018/flazey-bot/README.md

 game data from the API with some commands.
 Below is the result of the `!commands` discord chat command.
 All other commands return in a similar structure (a pre-designed embed, but with game data instead of a constant list of commands). <br />

+## YouTube Link to Demo
+You can view a demo of all the functions with some explanations in the link provided here! https://youtu.be/Q85u1WLUfeI

 ## Bot Online Embed
 ![image](https://user-images.githubusercontent.com/25803515/92808737-d8f45780-f370-11ea-87c0-e39e2421aea1.png)